Diffuse-fi/zktls-risc0/deployment-guide.md

     ```
     this contract creates storage contracts on deployment and writes proven data into them

-5. Prove data from json file and write to datafeed:
+5. Parse data from binance and create proof:

     ```bash
-    python3 cli/feed_feeder.py -n local --binance
+    python3 cli/feed_feeder.py --binance
     ```
-    --binance flag means that data will be requested from binance.
-Also you can local test set --test-set-nr=1 or =2
+    also you can use already proven test data, it will work faster
+    ```bash
+    python3 cli/feed_feeder.py --test-data-1
+    ```

+5. Deploy data to chain:

+    ```bash
+    python3 cli/feed_feeder.py -n local
+    ```

 6. Now You can request data from data feed storage: